 Eat At The Elderberry House Restaurant

 It’s also home to The Elderberry House Restaurant, a fine dining experience fashioned from the onsite garden and local farms.
-Eat at one of the elegant dining rooms or on the patio with a view of the gardens.
+Eat in one of the elegant dining rooms or on the patio with a view of the gardens.

 The restaurant offers multi-course tasting menus in addition to the seasonal menu options.
 Pro tip: there’s a dress code: no flip flops, tank tops, or beachwear is allowed in the dining room.